(Adapted from “Influences Primer” from the Greensboro, NC LARP community)

 Example: Alice could “Smooth Over” a mistake using the Level 4 Elite action if it’s related to her Finance specialization, even though she only has three dots in Elite Influences.

-Attacks lower someone else’s Influence levels.
-Think of this like using your Influence to tie up their Influence.
-Declare a target PC, and decide on how many of your Influence actions you are spending to Attack.
-If you are attacking in the same category, you lower your target’s Influence levels by one for each two actions you use.
-If you target across categories, you lower your target’s Influence levels by one for each three actions you use.
+Declare a target PC, and decide on how many of your General Influence actions you are spending to Attack.
+If you are attacking your target in the same category (Elite or Underworld) as the Influence you are using to attack, you lower your target’s Influence levels in that category by one (1) for each two (2) actions you use.
+If you target across categories (e.g. attacking your target's Elite Influences with your Underworld Influences), you lower your target’s Influence levels in the targeted category by one (1) for each three (3) actions you use.
+Lowering your target's influence levels

 Sometimes characters’ use of General Influence Actions can have an impact on other characters.